0BananaBig0/from_gcc_to_cpp/docs/Threads.md

      of the shared state**, waiting for it to be ready, if necessary.
 5. The lifetime of the shared state lasts at least until the last object with which it is associated releases it or is destroyed.
-6. Therefore it can survive the promise object that obtained it in the first place if associated also to a future.
+6. Therefore, it can survive the promise object that obtained it in the first place if associated also to a future.
 7. Its header file is `<future>`.